 Perhaps once a week all the housemates would like to go out for dinner?
 Perhaps you’d like to use the BBQ at each home to have a regular BBQ?
 These are the types of independent-living decisions that you and your housemates can make, with help from your Support Workers.

 Fees and Contributions

 Fees for the cost of living in the group home and the delivery of support services vary, depending on your needs and the number of people living in the home.
-The cost of living in the home will be covered by your disability support pension or wages.
+The cost of living in disability supported accommodation will be covered by your disability support pension or wages.
 The cost of support services will be based on your NDIS funding.
 Please contact us so we can answer all your questions.

 find out more about disability supported accommodation in perth

 We understand that moving out of home or changing to supported accommodation is a potentially stressful, difficult time.
 We want to provide you with all the information you need about SIL accommodation to make the right decision for you.
 So please, bombard us with questions!
 Call us on 9374 1600 and ask for Community Living or arrange a meeting with us.